cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

 _model = create_model()
 ```

-The other piece of the puzzle is implementing a small function that'll convert our observations into inputs for the model we just created.
+The other piece of the puzzle is implementing a small function that will convert our observations into inputs for the model we just created.
 As most of the encoding is handled by the model itself it's fairly straightforward.

 ```python
 def model_ins_from_observations(observations):